epl1000/LTspice_automation/README.md

 plotted.
 After each run an image is shown to the right of the plot.
 For now this is simply a large red circle acting as a placeholder for a future schematic.

+An **FFT** button next to the `tran` entry computes the Fast Fourier Transform of the data currently visible in the plot.
+When clicked, the FFT magnitude plot replaces the time-domain results.
+Right-clicking inside the FFT plot restores the original simulation view.

 ```bash
 python gui_runtime.py
 ```